Why most goal-setters never build a tracking system

 Failure 5: Goal drift without recalibration

-| Failure Mode | Root Cause | Fix | Prevention |
+| Failure Mode | Root Cause | Fix and Prevent |

-| Overcomplication | Too many metrics or tools | Reduce to 1-2 indicators per goal | Start minimal, add complexity only when needed |
+| Overcomplication | Too many metrics or tools | Reduce to 1-2 indicators per goal.
+Start minimal and add complexity only when a new column changes your weekly decision. |

-| Tracking without reviewing | No review habit | Schedule a weekly 15-min review | Pair tracking with an existing habit |
+| Tracking without reviewing | No review habit | Schedule a weekly 15-min review.
+Pair it with an existing habit (Friday coffee, Sunday prep) so it inherits that routine’s momentum. |

-| Wrong metrics | Measuring inputs without validating outputs | Add a lagging indicator | Include both leading and lagging measures |
+| Wrong metrics | Measuring inputs without validating outputs | Add a lagging indicator and check it monthly.
+If your leading indicator is healthy but your lagging indicator is not moving, change the leading indicator. |

-| All-or-nothing | Perfectionism | Build a resume protocol for gaps | Accept imperfect data as useful data |
+| All-or-nothing thinking | Perfectionism | Build a resume protocol: log a zero or a note on missed days and continue.
+Accept imperfect data as useful data, since a gap is worse than a zero. |

-| Goal drift | No recalibration process | Quarterly “Does this still matter?” review | Build the question into your review template |
+| Goal drift | No recalibration process | Add “Does this goal still matter?” to your quarterly review template.
+If the answer is no, update the goal without guilt. |

 Integrating goal tracking with your existing systems